 womenmind™ is a community of philanthropists and thought leaders tackling the unique gender issues that underrepresented people face when it comes to their mental health.
 Inspired and empowered by their support of CAMH, members of the womenmind community connect with and learn from each other while driving change for women’s mental health and women in science.

-At CAMH, our definition of women includes cis-gender women, as well as those that identify as women and non-binary gender.
+At CAMH, our definition of women includes cisgender, transgender, and non-binary women.

 Goals of womenmind